elifesciences-publications/Inter_Intra_Variation/README.md

 bookdown:::serve_book()
 ```

-Please see the page "Get Started" at https://bookdown.org/ for more information.
+See the page "Get Started" at https://bookdown.org/ for more information.